ethereum/consensus-specs/tests/formats/forks/README.md

 The aim of the fork tests is to ensure that a pre-fork state can be transformed into a valid post-fork state, utilizing the `upgrade` function found in the relevant `fork.md` spec.

-There is only one handler: `core`.
+There is only one handler: `fork`.
 Each fork (after genesis) is handled with the same format, and the particular fork boundary being tested is noted in `meta.yaml`.

 ## Test case format